thenerdery/ruby-standards/index.md

 The other option is using your provisioning scripts to handle your deployments.
 This methodology typically involves a git repository that is cloned during your provisioning step and heavily depends upon you treating your new systems as cattle and not pets.
 It provides no good long-term maintenance plan for a specific instance, instead assuming that you will kill that instance and spawn a new one when you are doing a deployment.

 There are extensive debates and subjective opinions on server provisioning in general.
 We have yet to reach a generally accepted consensus, neither at The Nerdery nor the community at large.
-Please take the time to have these discussions with knowledgable individuals to determine best fit for your project.
+Please take the time to have these discussions with knowledgeable individuals to determine best fit for your project.

 # 3rd Party Libraries